oogles/djem/docs/topics/models.rst

 * Support for :ref:`ownership checking <auditable-ownership-checking>`.
 * A custom manager/queryset to assist with maintaining accuracy and checking ownership.

+.. versionchanged:: 0.7

+    The :class:`Auditable` mixin was previously called ``CommonInfoMixin``.
+The old name is still available for backwards compatibility, but is considered deprecated.

 .. warning::

     Using :class:`Auditable` can break code that automatically calls methods such as the model's :meth:`~Auditable.save` method, or the queryset's :meth:`~AuditableQuerySet.update` method.
 See :ref:`Auditable-maintaining-accuracy` for a description of the caveats of ``Auditable``, and workarounds.